saidvandeklundert/learn/_posts/2021-08-31-rust-option-and-result.md

 In the above example, `anyhow = "1.0.43"` was added to the `Cargo.toml` file.
 At the top, three things are brought into scope:
 - <b>anyhow::Result</b>

 A (more) convenient type to work with and deal with errors.
 You can also use this on `main()`.
 The <b>get_secrets</b> function is where we see this Result in use.
-It is this enum for which some traits have been implemented that make things easier.
-One of those traits is 'Context'.
+It is this enum for which traits have been implemented that make things easier.
+One of those traits, that we will discuss next, is called 'Context'.

 If we run <b>get_secrets</b> and all is well, we get the following return: